 UNIVERSITY OF WISCONSIN River Falls

-Sexual assault and harassment are serious actions that demand our immediate attention.
-At UW-River Falls, we are committed to the prevention of all forms of sex‐based abuse.
+Sexual assault and harassment are serious offenses demanding immediate attention.
+UW-River Falls is committed to preventing all forms of sex‐based abuse.

-Coercive sexual contact and unwelcome comments of a sexual nature are offensive and undermine the safety, security, and dignity of all members of the university community.
+Coercive sexual contact and unwelcome sexual comments undermine the safety, security, and dignity of the university community.

-The University believes the recognition of a problem is the first step toward responding to that problem.
-This site is intended to provide general information that will help prevent sexual assault and sexual harassment in the university community.
+UW-River Falls understands that recognizing the problem is the first step toward responding to the problem.
+The general information provided below seeks to help prevent sexual assault and sexual harassment in the university community.

-All reporting of any incident is confidential (except with sexual assaults of persons under 18 years of age).
-No action will be taken by University staff without your consent, unless the alleged perpetrator presents an immediate safety risk to the at large community.
+Reported incidents are confidential (except sexual assaults of persons younger than 18 years of age).
+University staff will not take action without your consent, unless the alleged perpetrator presents an immediate safety threat to the community-at-large.

 *Division of Student Affairs